achchu93/inpsyde-users-table/README.md

 The external API is managed by a `Base` class where basic properties and methods are available.
 Currently for the `/user` endpoint we have extended a class with the `Base`.
 For any single endpoint extending the `Base` class would do the trick.

 We use WP cache mechanism to store users data which is retrieved from external API.
 By caching it, we can gain a performance improvement and we can avoid unnecessary API calls within a time frame.
 For now response will be save for an hour.

+#### Frontend

+As React is shipped with WordPress itself, the plugin uses React for frontend table render.
+That way it is easy to manage states and update the UI based on data.

+Route has been configured with basic browser history API.
+Currently only 2 screens we have to deal while rendering the table.
+List table and single user table.

+## Test Coverage

+The plugin has been configured with [Brain Monkey](https://giuseppe-mazzapica.gitbook.io/brain-monkey/) test framework.

+To run tests please use the command `composer run test`

+PS: I have added only one basic test and I am bit confused to write tests.
+I would like to learn and get to kmow the workflow.